predixdesignsystem/px-spinner/README.md

 **finished**
 A spinner that has 'finished', is hidden.
 Use this attribute to hide the spinner by default.

+**size**
+The size, in pixels, of the spinner.
+Refers to both height and width, no units necessary.

 ### Function Calls

 **show**